-Deli sandwich meats, rotisserie chicken, hamburgers, Mexican food, Chinese food and pizza are all examples of take-out foods that have become a regular part of our American lifestyle.
+Deli sandwich meats, rotisserie chicken, hamburgers, Mexican food, Chinese food, and pizza are examples of take-out foods that have become a regular part of our American lifestyle.
 How should these foods be handled to make sure they are safe to eat?
 The same basic food safety rules apply to prepared foods bought from a deli or restaurant as to those prepared in the home.

 Keep Take-Out Foods at Safe Temperatures